cruisemaniac/cruisemaniac.com_website/content/about/_index.md

 I hang out a lot around twitter and a few slack groups, the most notable being [Remote Indians](https://remoteindian.com/).
 Its an awesome community and you should join in!

-I'm running a Masterclass to help Engineering teams scale up on Serverless tech with AWS Fargate.
+I run a Masterclass to help Engineering teams scale up on Serverless tech with AWS Fargate.
 Check out and sign up for my [Fargate Masterclass](https://fargate.cruisemaniac.com).

+I'm an [AWS Community builder](https://aws.amazon.com/developer/community/community-builders/?intClick=dev-center-2021_main) for the Containers category.

 ## Social Media